apache/zeppelin/docs/install/spark_cluster_mode.md

 --name spark_standalone \
 spark_standalone bash;
 ```

+Note that `sparkmaster` hostname used here to run docker container should be defined in your `/etc/hosts`.

 ### 3. Configure Spark interpreter in Zeppelin
 Set Spark master as `spark://<hostname>:7077` in Zeppelin **Interpreters** setting page.